This isn't about how good you look; this is about how you feel.

-My Approach to Teaching Yoga
+My Teaching Style

 Each movement is synchronised to a breath.
 The poses flow from one to the next, seamlessly, and the variety of postures means no two classes are the same, although there is a thread of consistency throughout them all.

-Yin Yoga: Yin yoga is a slower and more meditative approach to yoga.
+Yin yoga is a slower and more meditative approach to yoga.
 Poses are held between two and eight minutes, targeting deep connective tissues, like your fascia (a coating of the muscles), ligaments and joints.
 Designed to cool the body, you can wear warm, comfortable clothes and take a more relaxed yet effective approach to your practice.

 This blends the combination of movement and breath seen in vinyasa practices with the geometric figure representing the universe.
 Paired with the Earth’s elements you can enjoy a journey around the mat targeting certain areas of the body in a beautifully cultivated sequence.

-Power Yoga: Power Yoga is a more energetic approach to vinyasa-style yoga.
+Power Yoga is a more energetic approach to vinyasa-style yoga.
 It incorporates a lot of vinyasas (a certain sequence of poses) and is designed to build heat and stamina in the body.
 Combinations of poses can vary but the feeling of a full body work out is consistent.

 This style of yoga adapts classical yoga for pregnancy, birth and post-natal women.
 It is an effective system of self-care that combines adapted yoga poses, breathing exercises, yogic pelvic floor exercises, and deep relaxation to offer helpful support during pregnancy, labour, birth and post-natal recovery.

 In yoga, breath work is often referred to as Pranyama, prana meaning ‘life force’ and yama meaning ‘control’ or ‘restraint’.
 Using a range of different techniques, it is possible to strengthen the respiratory system, alter the physical and emotional state of our being and stimulate the parasympathetic nervous system, countering our often-activated Fight or Flight response.

-Meditation: Meditation encourages us to draw our awareness inwards, training our attention to focus on one thing – a particular thought, object, or activity – as a way of becoming calm and relaxed.
+Meditation encourages us to draw our awareness inwards, training our attention to focus on one thing – a particular thought, object, or activity – as a way of becoming calm and relaxed.